bbauska/JS-svg/README.md

 }
 </pre>

-With these properties in place, we can call them with either bracket notation, or -- more commonly -- dot notation.
+<p>With these properties in place, we can call them with either bracket notation, or --
+more commonly -- dot notation.</p>

 <pre>
 // <i>Accessing an object property with dot notation.</i>